-To ensure aligned understandings between host and arriving guests, a suggestion is to clarify at what time the official opening of the event takes place.
 We observed that people seemed excited and feeling curious and happy to bond in an informal tone during the initial sequence.
-Parallel to this, the team was making sure that everyone got registered and got to sign the GDPR declaration (handling of personal data).
+Parallel to this, one of the teams was making sure that everyone got registered and got to sign the GDPR declaration (handling of personal data).

-After about half an hour, the participants were invited to the main conference room to officially start off the event.
-Jonathan Reams and Christiane Seuhs-Schoeller took the lead and introduced everyone to the LiFT project, facilitation training and the specific purpose and agenda for this event.
+After about half an hour of informal mingling, the participants were invited to the main conference room to officially start off the event.
+Jonathan Reams and Christiane Seuhs-Schoeller took the lead and introduced everyone to the LiFT project, the facilitation training and the specific purpose and agenda for this event.
 The guiding question sounded: What needs to shift for social enterprises to unfold their fullest potential?

-The overall stage set-up could be characterized as classic, with front-facing seats organized in rows and with the utilization of powerpoint presentations.
+The overall stage set-up could be characterized as classic theatre style, with front-facing seats organized in rows and with the utilization of a powerpoint presentation.
 Everyone seemed to be listening carefully.
-Following up on the introduction, the experts José, Tom, Nicolas and Bertram, were invited to share their stories.
-The content of their presentations all touched on some of the possibilities and barriers that affect social entrepreneurships and the people in them.
+Following up on the introduction, four pre-selected experts, José, Tom, Nicolas and Bertram, were invited to share their stories.
+The content of their presentations all touched on some of the possibilities and barriers that affect social entrepreneurship and the people in similar start-ups.
 Their stories seemed to "hit home" and they each received a loud applause after sharing their talk.
 Before setting the stage for the Fishbowl, everyone was invited to participate in an ice breaker exercise in plenary followed up by a coffee break.

-Our host Christiana Seuhs-Schoeller presenting the guiding question of the Collaboratory.
+Our host Christiane Seuhs-Schoeller presenting the guiding question of the Collaboratory.